rfbergeron/bompiler/IDEAS.md

 Both of these structures will have a copy, init, and destroy function associated with them, to make (re)using the information stored in them easier.

+## Special handling of function identifiers
+Function identifiers and pointers receive special treatment based on their location in an expression.
+When used on their own in/as an expression, they are automatically converted to a pointer to a function of their type.
+When function pointers are used during a call, the type of the expression is to a function of the appropriate type, minus the pointer specifier.

+Within the implementation, it may be more convenient to treat lone identifiers as the special case when used as the identifier of a function call.

 ## Propagating and resolving type information
 Currently, the "primary" storage location for type information is in the symbol table.
 This information is accessed from other locations, namely nodes of the